archercreat/CTF-Writeups/X-MAS CTF/Don't Jump/README.md

 ![8_dispatch](images/8_dispatch.png)

 So first of all we have to recover dispatch function.
 I wrote IDApython script that nops every **jmp $+5** instruction.
 I also appended stolen bytes to the beggining of the function.
-After all that, it function started to make sence.
+After all that, the function started to make sence.

 ![8_dispatch_decompiled](images/8_dispatch_decompiled.png)